andersonaddo/greasyfork-userscripts/hn-cleaner/README.md

 Made after seeing https://news.ycombinator.com/item?id=30468694

-After installing it, you'd want to update the hiddenDomains array with the domains you want to hide.
+After installing it, you'd want to update the `hiddenDomains` and `hiddenTitleKeywords` arrays.

 `https://greasyfork.org/en/scripts/456182-hide-domains-and-keywords-on-hackernews` is set up to automatically pull from this repo (using webhooks) to update.